robric/wiki-contrail-controller/native-lb.md

 * User creates a port for a virtual-ip.
 * User provides the list of endpoint IPs as members for the VIP.

-###Controller changes

-* Controller now aggregates the configuration based on the provider.
-In the case of native provider controller allocates a new floating-ip object as the child of the instance-ip.
-It copies the IP address from the instance-ip into the floating-ip.
-Controller also copies the port translations from VIP to members in the floating-ip object.
-There is a flag to identify that port-translations are enabled on the floating-ip.
-* In addition controller also attaches this floating IP to all the virtual machine interface objects of the endpoints/pool members.

-#### Agent changes
-* Agent acts on the new floating-ip object.
-Based on the port translation flag agent creates a port translation table for the floating ip.
-In addition agent traverses its parent instance-ip to get the corresponding routing table information.
-		-

 ##3.3 User workflow impact
 ####Set the configuration for provider as "native"